Cristopher Sánchez

 SP PHI

-Sanchez (3-1) earned the win Wednesday against the Nationals after allowing two runs on five hits and three walks in five innings.
-He struck out six.
+Sanchez (9-3) took the loss Monday against the White Sox, allowing four runs on seven hits and one walk in 6.2 innings.
+He struck out five.

 EDGE Analysis